LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

    Contact c = new Contact("Marie Ortiz", "773-508-7890", "mortiz2@luc.edu");

 would create a new Contact storing the data.
+A Contact object, created with ``new`` is an *instance* of the class Contact.

 Like with built-in types, we can have the natural operations on the type as *methods*.
 For instance we can